OCA/stock-logistics-barcode/sale_input_barcode/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Create a sale line according to barcode informations given by a barcode/datamatrix device.
+Create a sale order line, finding the product using a barcode scanner

-This module may also create lot and/or select lot if used in combination with sale_order_lot_selection

 **Table of contents**